 8. Block Parties in a residential area are permitted through Street Services, go to our Resource Page for more information.

 Applications are required no less than 45 business days prior to the event.
 Submission of an application does not guarantee permit issuance.

-Please Note: Per FAA Policy, Unmanned Aerial Vehicles (UVA’s) or drones are not permitted in Class B Airspace which encompasses the entire downtown Dallas area and beyond.
-UVA’s, drones and model aircrafts with cameras attached are strictly prohibited in Class B Airspace unless granted a waiver from the FAA.
+Please Note: Per Federal Aviation Administration (FAA) Policy Unmanned Aerial Vehicles (UAVs) are not permitted in Class B Airspace, which encompasses the entire downtown Dallas area and beyond.
+UAVs, Unmanned Aerial Systems (UAS), and model aircraft are strictly prohibited in Class B Airspace with the following exceptions: